Meir Goldwicht

-Meir Goldwicht (מאיר גולדוויכט) is an Orthodox rabbi and rosh yeshiva at Yeshiva University in Washington Heights, Manhattan.
+Meir Goldwicht (מאיר גולדוויכט) is an American Orthodox rabbi and rosh yeshiva at Yeshiva University in Washington Heights, Manhattan.
 He was born in Israel, studied in Yeshivat Kerem B'Yavneh under his uncle Rabbi Chaim Yaakov Goldvicht, the Rosh Yeshiva, and had close ties to Rabbi Shlomo Zalman Auerbach and Rabbi Ovadia Yosef.

 Early life and education

 Goldwicht studied initially under Rabbi Yiśakhar Meʼir at Yeshivat HaNegev, and from there he continued to Kerem BeYavneh, which was founded and headed by his uncle Rabbi Chaim Yaakov Goldvicht.
 At Kerem BeYavneh, Goldwicht established close ties with Rabbi Zalman Nechemia Goldberg, with whom he was a Chavrusa.
 He also participated in a study group (chaburah) with Rabbis Shlomo Fisher, Yeshayahu Hadari, and Moshe Shapira (the philosopher).
 He attributes the bulk of his Torah to them.

 Goldwicht received semicha from Rabbi Zalman Nechemia Goldberg in 1980, as well as Rabbis Bezalel Zolty and Ovadia Yosef.
 He also served as Maggid Shiur in Kerem B'Yavneh before coming to Yeshiva University.